orlandoalexander/RaspberryPi-Multi-Sensor/README.md

 **<u>Carbon monoxide</u>**

-The data values for the carbon monoxide readings have been adjusted to Parts Per Million.
+The data values for the carbon monoxide readings are given in Parts Per Million.

-Information before the above was done: ~~(The data values for the carbon monoxide readings are given in arbitrary units (technically, they are given as resistance values - but don't worry about this!).
-Therefore, it is not possible to measure exact concentrations of carbon monoxide in parts per million.
-Instead, you should use the results to measure the change in the concentration of carbon monoxide particles in the air relative to the baseline value of - this value was calculated in an open space away from any buildings or sources of pollution.)~~

 **Important**: the carbon monoxide gas readings will *drop* with increasing concentration of carbon monoxide gas detected.